Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 All this to say, go in with realistic expectations.
 An orgasm enhancer isn’t going to cure all your sexual woes.
 What it might be able to do is help you to experience more pleasure, transform a good experience into a great one, or give you that little extra push to get over the edge of climax.

 Bijoux Indiscrets’ Aphrodisia range has a distinctive scent that all the products share.
-I’ll be delving into this in more detail next week when I review the Body Mist from the same range.
 It’s a pleasant, floral-yet-sexy scent made up primarily of rose, ylang ylang, and jasmine.

 I have mixed views about using something perfumed on my genitals.
 I’m generally averse to doing so because a lot of the ingredients that go into scents aren’t necessarily the healthiest for a vulva.
-You only need a tiny amount of Aphrodisia Orgasm Enhancer to get the effects though, and it’s only used externally, so it is probably fine.
+You only need a tiny amount of Aphrodisia Orgasm Enhancer to get the effects though, and it’s only used externally, so it’s probably fine unless you have an allergy or sensitivity.
 I have used it several times now and haven’t experienced any irritation or other issues.

 The Aphrodisia Orgasm Enhancer is white in colour and has a thin texture that reminds me of water-based lube.
 It’s not oily or sticky, and once it is massaged in it doesn’t leave any unpleasant tacky feeling or residue.

-I tried the Aphrodisia Orgasm Enhancer at a time when I was kind of desiring pleasure and orgasm, but really struggling to actually access these things (trying to have sex or masturbate while getting through the worst heartbreak of your life is a fucking ride, y’all.)
+I tried the Aphrodisia Orgasm Enhancer at a time when I was desiring pleasure and orgasm in theory, but really struggling to actually access them in practice (trying to have sex or masturbate while getting through the worst heartbreak of your life is a fucking ride, y’all.)

 When I applied Aphrodisia Orgasm Enhancer to my clit, I started noticing its effects almost immediately.
 Within 30 seconds there was a noticeable warming, tingling sensation.
 The sensation was enjoyable and pulled my attention straight to my clit.
-It’s not exactly a magical “instant horny” contoction, but it took my arousal level from “I feel like an orgasm might be nice in theory but I’m not sure I can be bothered” to “yes I would like to cum now please.”
+It’s not exactly a magical “instant horny” concoction, but it took my arousal level from “I feel like an orgasm might be nice in theory but I’m not sure I can be bothered” to “yes I would like to get off now please.”

 The effect lasted well, meaning I did not need to reapply it.
 If you were having a lengthy sex or masturbation session, you might want to top it up occasionally, but you only need a little bit to get the effect.

-Was it a miracle cure for the intrusive thoughts that keep popping into my head when I’m trying to get off?
+Was it a miracle cure for the intrusive thoughts of the person who recently broke my heart that keep popping into my head when I’m trying to get off?
 No, of course not.
 But did it help me to push through and get out of my head and into my body at least a little bit.
 It also helped me to reach orgasm more quickly than I’ve been able to recently.

 Pro tip: I find that Aphrodisia Orgasm Enhancer pairs particularly well with clitoral suction toys!